dotnet/msbuild/documentation/project-docs/repro-helix-failure.md

 ## General

-Most of the test failure on helix should be able to repro locally.
-Try follow [developer-guide](developer-guide.md) _Run tests from the command line_ session first.
+Most test failures on helix should repro locally.
+Try following the [developer-guide](developer-guide.md) _Run tests from the command line_ section first.

 ## Repro test as tool layout

-Run test on Helix reuse "test as tool" infrastructure.
-All tests projects are published with xunit command line.
-The SDK under test, the published test project and other dependencies are copied to a helix machine.
-This step changed the repo structure.
+Running tests on Helix reuses the "test as tool" infrastructure.
+All tests projects are published  as tools that accept xunit command line arguments.
+The SDK under test, the published test project, and other dependencies are copied to a helix machine.
+This step changes the repo structure.
 Most of the helix-only failures are caused by tests depending on the repo structure or having dependencies that are not carried by the test project publishing step.
-The following steps helps you to repro the test layout as in the helix machine.
+The following steps help you to repro the test layout that is used on the helix machine.
 And you can run the individual test to discover the cause.

 ### repro the test layout as in the helix machine